mcmatan/TopicEventBus/README.md

 ## Show me the code! and what's in it for me.

-Le'ts build a chat app!
+Let's build a chat app!

 In this app, we are going to have multiple conversations screens, each one of them would like to know only about changes to Its own conversation.